grew-nlp/grew_doc/content/doc/grs.md

 }
 ```

-As a consequence, it is not allowed to import a file which contains domain declarations because it would be equivalent to a domain declaration inside a package and this is forbidden.
-To use a external domain declaration, one should use the file inclusion.

 ### External file inclusion
 With file inclusion, the content of the external file is interpreted as if it was placed directly in the file at the same place.
-In other words the code:
+In other words, the code:
 ```grew
 include "filename.grs"
 ```